joshuasargunam/Automation-Task/README.md

 Steps to run the test

-1.clone this repository
+1. clone this repository

-2.Right click main class and select Run 'Main'
+2. Right click main class and select Run 'Main'